hugovk/gutenberg-metadata/README.md

 # gutenberg-metadata

-Metadata from Project Gutenberg.
+Metadata from 53,404 Project Gutenberg ebooks.
 For example:

 ```json
   "1": {